Seasonal Allergies in Kids

 Cough can be present and can be mild-severe

-When to Call Your Children's Doctor
+When to Call Your Child's Doctor

 For anyone reading this who got through May and June and thought - hey!
 Ha!
 Yes!
-We didn’t have any spring allergies, we’re good!
-Fear not, because spring allergies are also known as seasonal allergies which means that they come around yearly every season, and yup, you guessed it, there are common allergic triggers in OTHER seasons!
-Ragweed in the fall or dander in the winter, anyone?
+We didn’t have any spring allergies; we’re good!
+Fear not, because spring allergies are also known as seasonal allergies, meaning they come yearly every season.

 The following references were used to compile this information: